purijatin/njexl_wiki/01-Language-Features.md

 will call the hashCode method of the "hello world" String.
 In case of multiple arguments and overloading, Jexl will make the best effort to find the most appropriate non ambiguous method to call.

+In most cases, when there is no confusion between fields and methods existence, a method call can be done just like a field access:

+    (njexl)"hello world".hashCode
+    =>1794106052

 ### Literals

 #### Integer Literals